 Moreover, self-efficacy is essential in online learning, where it is considered a key determinant of success [27].
 Zimmerman and Kulikowich [28] define online learning self-efficacy as an individual's perception of their competence in completing specific online learning tasks, rooted in Bandura's framework.
 Schunk [29] specifies that academic self-efficacy relates to an individual's belief in their ability to complete academic tasks at a certain level.
-Wang and Neihart [30] further underline that academic tasks.
-Baron and Byrne [31] interpret academic self-efficacy as an individual's belief in their ability to successfully fulfill academic tasks.
-Baron and Byrne [31] interpret academic self-efficacy as an individual's belief in their ability to learn.
+Wang and Neihart [30] further underline that academic self-efficacy signifies an individual's belief in their ability to successfully fulfill academic tasks.
+Baron and Byrne [31] interpret academic self-efficacy as an individual's belief in their ability to perform academic tasks, signifying their ability to learn.
 In the context of online learning self-efficacy, it encompasses technology, learning, and social interaction [32].
 It refers to an individual's perceived capability to complete online learning tasks.

-While previous research has examined the role of social support and online selfefficacy in academic stress, limited evidence exists regarding their combined influence on academic stress during online learning, especially in the Indonesian context.
+While previous research has examined the role of social support and online self-efficacy in academic stress, limited evidence exists regarding their combined influence on academic stress during online learning, especially in the Indonesian context.
 Given this background, our study aims to investigate the relationship between social support, online learning self-efficacy, and academic stress.
 Additionally, we seek to determine whether both social support and online learning self-efficacy can jointly predict stress levels among students in online learning environments during the COVID-19 pandemic.